MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

 #### Approximation algorithms

 The approximation algorithms can be considered as two parts: rule-based heuristics and metaheuristics.
-Rule-based methods are highly rely on the expert knowledge of the target domain.
+Rule-based methods are highly relied on the expert knowledge of the target domain.
 These algorithms are more human-understandable, and usually can achieve polynomial time complexity.
-Theoretically, the lowerbound of rule-based methods can be strictly proved.
+Theoretically, the lower bound of rule-based methods can be strictly proved.
 However, the solution quality of these algorithms usually have larger gap towards optimal comparing with metaheuristics solutions.
 These methods are also easily be trapped to some local optima.

-Metaheuristic algorithms [@gloverFuturePathsInteger1986] combines the rule-based heuristics with higher level framework which aiming to explore the whole search space more efficiently.
+Metaheuristics algorithms [@gloverFuturePathsInteger1986] combines the rule-based heuristics with higher level framework which aiming to explore the whole search space more efficiently.
 Comparing with problem-specific rule-based algorithms, metaheuristics can be seen as general framework and can adapt to different problems by making minimal modification [@blumMetaheuristicsCombinatorialOptimization2003].
-This makes metaheuristics natually suitable to deal with the situation that the problem parameters are uncertain.
+This makes metaheuristics naturally suitable to deal with the situation that the problem parameters are uncertain.
 Further, the domain-specific knowledge and handcraft design effort are reduced.
-However, although experimentally successful in many problems, metaheuristics usually can not analyze the lowerbound or gap to optimal theoretically.
+However, although experimentally successful in many problems, metaheuristics usually can not analyse the lower bound or gap to optimal theoretically.
 Although usually can find better solution than rule-based methods, metaheuristics is also easily to come up with local optima rather than global optimal solution.